“Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.”

 Swipe to read

 According to the creation story from the scripture, God created man in His own image.
 Adam, the first man, was created by God on the sixth day of the creation.
-He dwelled in the garden of Eden with his wife, until they disobeyed God and were expelled from the beautiful garden.
+He lived in the garden of Eden with his wife, until they disobeyed God and were forced to leave the beautiful garden.

-To make him very comfortable, God gave Adam dominion over all other creations.
+To make him very comfortable, God gave Adam rule over all other creations.
 When Adam needed a helper, God created Eve (the first woman) by taking a rib from Adam, after causing him to fall in a deep sleep.
-Eve was Adam's wife and companion.
-This shows how much God loved and cherished Adam.
+Eve was Adam’s wife and partner.
+This shows how much God loved Adam.

-God had instructed them to eat the fruit of all trees but of the tree in the middle of the garden.
+God had instructed them to eat the fruit of all trees except the tree in the middle of the garden.
 The devil came in the form of the serpent and tricked Eve into eating the forbidden fruit.
 Unfortunately, she also gave some to her husband.
-Consequently, their eyes were opened, and they knew they were naked.
+Because of that, their eyes were opened, and they knew they were naked.

 They were so ashamed of what they had done, that they went into hiding when God came visiting them in the Garden.
 Adam told God they were afraid because they were naked.
 God immediately asked if they had eaten from the forbidden tree, then Adam shifted the blame to Eve, while she blamed the serpent.

-Their actions infuriated God.
-He cursed the serpent and put enmity between the woman and the serpent, as well as their descendant.
-He also said to Eve that she would experience pains to bear children, and her husband would be her lord.
-Adam on the other hand, would forever eat from the sweat of his hands and die.
+Their actions made God very angry.
+He cursed the serpent and put hatred between the woman and the serpent, as well as their future children.
+He also said to Eve that she would experience pain in childbirth, and her husband would be her lord.
+Adam on the other hand, would forever work hard and eventually die.

-Adam and Eve were driven out of the Garden of Eden, to till the ground to produce their own food.
-Then God placed cherubims at the east of the Garden, and a revolving flaming sword to guard the tree of life.
+Adam and Eve were driven out of the Garden of Eden, to till the ground to grow their own food.
+Then God placed cherubim (special angels) at the east of the Garden, and a spinning flaming sword to guard the tree of life.

 Despite the love God showed them, Adam and Eve betrayed God, they disobeyed his commandment, causing them to lose everything they had.
-The sin Adam did, made him immediately come short of God's glory.
-For this reason, Jesus came into the world and laid down His life as atonement for every believer's sins.
+The sin Adam did, separated them from God.
+For this reason, Jesus came into the world and took the punishment for every believer’s sins.

 Are you done?